-Pliant Technology Inc., which first came out of stealth with plans for a new line of solid-state drives
+Pliant Technology Inc., which first came out of stealth with plans for a new line of solid-state drives (SSDs) 18 months ago, is making its Pliant Lightning Enterprise Flash Drive (EFD) family available for the first time today.

 The Lightning EFD family consists of 3.5-inch and 2.5-inch SSD offerings, both with SAS connections.
 The LS 3.5-inch model comes in 300 GB and 150 GB sizes, and is capable of reading up to180,000 IOPS sustained, according to Pliant officials.
 The 2.5-inch LB model holds 150 GB of data and can sustain up to 160,000 IOPS.